jli5064/Spotify/docs/index.markdown

 ## Methods

 On a technical level, in network G, each node has K attributes, and there are C communities in total.
-The node attributes are represented in a binary matrix as X where X_{u,k} is the k-th attribute of node u.
-Additionally, we consider a community membership matrix F, where we assume that each node u has a non-negative affiliation weight F_{u,c} ∈ [0, ∞) to community c.
-If F_{u,c} = 0 then node u does not belong to community c.
+The node attributes are represented in a binary matrix as X where X<sub>u,k</sub> is the k-th attribute of node u.
+Additionally, we consider a community membership matrix F, where we assume that each node u has a non-negative affiliation weight F<sub>u,c</sub> ∈ [0, ∞) to community c.
+If F<sub>u,c</sub> = 0 then node u does not belong to community c.

 For implementation, the adjacency matrix is constructed from nodes defined to be artists, where an edge is denoted by two artists existing in the same playlist.
 Our node attribute is constructed by calculating total playlist appearances by artist and identifying the top 25% threshold of appearance count.
 The attribute is the binary representation of whether that artist's total appearances is above the threshold.